Hey foodie friends,

 I have still been playing in the kitchen but have been somewhat absent from social media and blogging.
 First things first, right?

 This is essentially a re-post.
-I had a friend pull a recipe from my blog to make fermented carrots recently and he asked about the “fermenting juice” I had mentioned in order to help along a persnickety culture.
-A lot of people use whey, and I have done so as well.
-But my preference is to keep ferments pure if I can.
+I had a friend pull a recipe from my blog to make fermented carrots recently and he asked about the “fermenting brine” I had mentioned in order to help along a persnickety culture.
+A lot of people use whey, and I have done so as well, but whey is highly inflammatory.
+My preference is to keep ferments pure if I can.
 Vegetables are vegetables and those who cannot tolerate dairy should not fear that it may be in their hummus or their carrots.

 I had a post on making cultured red onions, which boasted all the lovely gut health info so have a read if you like.
 This post is the same recipe but I did a batch of red onions for eating and a batch of white onions for the purpose of having clear fermenting liquid “juice” on hand for other ferments.
 We still eat the white onions but they tend to go into things that the lovely purple will make unappealing.

 - 2 Giant white onions, thinly sliced (Fill a 2 liter sanitized jar)

 - 4 Tbsp course kosher salt, sea salt or pink salt

 - Glass jar, sanitized (I have been using giant 68oz pickle jars of late)

 - Lay all your tools on a cookie sheet with a silicone baking mat

 - in the oven and heat to 180 degrees Fahrenheit to sanitize everything.

 - Peel, wash and slice your red onions into thin strips, or use a mandolin.
 For speed (which is completely necessary when you have 3 or more children running around) I used the latter method.